ibm-cloud-docs/ibm-cloud-provider-for-terraform/about-tim.md

 Some common deployment patterns include:

 1. **Deployable Architecture (DA)**: A [Deployable Architecture](https://cloud.ibm.com/docs/secure-enterprise?topic=secure-enterprise-understand-module-da&interface=ui) is a terraform solution often built using multiple TIM modules to create an architectural pattern.
 The DA can be published as a deployable solution in the IBM Cloud catalog which allows teams to consume complex architecture without writing or understanding Terraform.
 Publishing as a DA is one option for teams who want to make reusable architectures available inside their organization.
+Refer [this](docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-package-and-publish-da) for deployment steps.

 2. **Plain Terraform**: Create a Terraform configuration that calls multiple TIM modules.
 This configuration can be deployed either using [Terraform CLI](https://developer.hashicorp.com/terraform/cli/commands){: external} or through IBM Cloud [Schematics](https://cloud.ibm.com/docs/schematics?topic=schematics-getting-started).